 Step 2: Submit your documentation of disability via your application, email, or in-person.

-Step 4: If approved for accommodations, you will be provided with a username and password for the Disability Resources Online System.
+Step 4: If approved for accommodations, you will be provided with a username and password for the Accessibility Resources Online System.
 You will need to enter your course numbers and select which accommodation requests you wish to receive.
 You must do this every semester; accommodations do not automatically carry over each semester.

 Step 5: You and your professors will be sent a letter outlining your accommodations, via email.